Zarhad-01/azure-database-migration/README.md

 *Figure 2.1: Object explorer displaying the AdventureWorks2022 database*

 ## Migrate to Azure SQL Database
+Here, we delve into the core process of migrating our database to Azure SQL Database.
+We start by creating a new database in Azure and configuring the necessary networking settings.
+This is followed by establishing our initial connection using Visual Studio Code and proceeding with the migration.
+Key steps include installing Azure Data Studio, connecting to both local and Azure databases, and successfully migrating the schema and data to Azure.

 **Azure Database Creation**:
   - Created database `aw-database` on `aw-production-server.database.windows.net`.